andylin2004/cat-shell/README.md

 - "|" represents simple piping.
 - Multiple redirections and pipes are supported on the same line.
 - cd to different directories, including the user root directory and directories from the user root directories using "~"
+- View history of commands entered into the terminal using the history command.

 ## Features Attempted/Work In progress
-- Using Up Arrow Key as a method to call previous functions
+- Using Arrow Keys as a method to call previous functions and to move text field cursor between characters
 - Using Tab in the same way as Bash

 ## Noted Bugs